 As one of the largest biodiverse ecosystems on the planet, coral reefs are home to over 4,000 species of fish.
 They provide a plethora of resources for fish to thrive in, such as habitats, feeding, and spawning.
 Coral reefs are vast and comprised of coral animal colonies that secrete calcium carbonate, also known as limestone.
 As time progresses, the limestone secretions build up and create structures, some of which can be seen from space!
 Coral reefs are built by a variety of species of hard corals.
 The colonies that form these structures can take on a multitude of shapes and sizes.
 These colonies then grow close together on the reef to create vibrant underwater cities for thousands of invertebrate and fish species.

-Did You Know?: The most famous coral reef on earth is the Great Barrier Reef in Australia, which is a staggering 2,300 kilometers or 1,400 miles long!
+The most famous coral reef on earth is the Great Barrier Reef in Australia, which is a staggering 2,300 kilometers or 1,400 miles long!

-Often referred to as the sea’s rainforests, coral reefs are home to 25% of all the ocean's marine species.
-Healthy coral reefs are the most diverse of all the planet’s ecosystems, rivaling the diversity found in the Amazon.
+Often referred to as the sea’s rainforests, coral reefs are home to 25% of all the ocean’s marine species.
+Healthy coral reefs are the most diverse of all the planet’s ecosystems, rivaling the diversity in the Amazon.
 Close to 2 million different types of animals thrive within or around coral reefs.

 Coral reefs are an undeniably critical part of the ocean and also have a significant impact on coastal communities.
 It’s estimated that over one billion people live on or near coastal waters and shorelines.
 Coral reefs provide food and livelihoods, reduce storm surge and flood risk to coastlines across the tropics, protect against erosion and attract tourists to over 100 countries and territories.

-Did You Know?
 Due to climate change and industrialization, more than half of the Great Barrier Reef has disappeared in the last 27 years.

 Despite their importance, coral reefs face local and global threats.
 Nutrient runoff from land sources like agriculture or deforestation, overfishing, pollution, and climate change are all major contributing factors to the diminishing of our coral reefs.
 Simply put, coral reefs are dying.